JuliaLang/www.julialang.org/blog/_posts/2016-07-26-announcing-support-for-complex-domain-linear-programs-in-Convex.jl.md

 Now, I am working towards implementing the complex-domain Second Order Conic Programming.
 Meanwhile, I invite the Julia community to play around with the complex-domain LPs.
 The link to the development branch is [here](https://github.com/Ayush-iitkgp/Convex.jl/tree/gsoc2).

 Looking forward to your suggestions!

+Special thanks to my mentors Madeleine Udell and Dvijotham Krishnamurthy!